Large scale behaviour of 3D continuous phase coexistence models: Identification of the limits

 \section{Identification of the limits}

 We are now ready to address the main theme of the article: identifying the large scale limits of microscopic models under various assumptions on $V$.
-As mentioned in the introduction, we will see that the large scale limit of these near-critical models are described by $\Phi^4_3$ as long as $V$ is symmetric, but described by either $\Phi^3_3$ or OU processes when asymmetry is present.
+As mentioned in the introduction, we will see that, in both the weakly nonlinear and weak noise regime, the large scale limit of these near-critical models are described by $\Phi^4_3$ as long as $V$ is symmetric, but described by either $\Phi^3_3$ or OU processes when asymmetry is present.
+The only difference is that the critical $\theta$ at which one sees a a pitchfork or saddle-node bifurcation is different.

-The intuitive explanation of why this is so is that $\scal{V}$ is really only a $0$-th order approximation to the ``real'' effective potential felt by the system at large scales.
-Since pitchfork bifurcations are structurally unstable, one would indeed expect higher-order corrections to $\scal{V}$ to turn this into a saddle-node bifurcation for generic non-symmetric potentials.

-The following picture illustrates our results, with the light shaded curve representing the symmetric case and the black curve representing the generic case when $\scal{V}$ undergoes a pitchfork bifurcation.
-Here, the field $\Phi$ is represented on the horizontal axis and the bifurcation parameter $\theta$ on the vertical axis (with positive direction pointing downwards).